Frappe

 6. Data Privacy & Information Security

-2. Access.
-Frappe will access Customer Data only with Customer’s prior consent only to the extent necessary to provide support or address incidents, and only with Customer’s prior consent.
+Frappe will access Customer Data with Customer’s prior consent to the extent necessary to provide support or address incidents, or as otherwise provided in this Agreement, the Privacy Policy, or (if applicable) the Data Processing Addendum.

 7. Support Portal

-1. All support tickets, service requests, and incident reports must be given through Frappe’s designated support portal.
-The scope, nature, and service levels of support provided shall be strictly limited to set forth in this agreement, as applicable, and in accordance with the specific services contracted for and agreed to by the Customer under this Agreement.
+All support tickets, service requests, and incident reports must be given through Frappe’s designated support portal.
+The scope, nature, and service levels of support provided shall be strictly limited as set forth in this Agreement, as applicable, and in accordance with the specific services contracted for and agreed to by the Customer under this Agreement.

 The Service Level Agreement (“SLA”), as amended or updated by Frappe from time to time, shall govern and apply to all Support Services provided under this Agreement.